Healthy Soils Program

 How is the healthy soils program funded?

-The 2017 Healthy Soils Program received $7.5 million from the states cap and trade proceeds, also known as California Climate Investments.
+The Healthy Soils Program is funded from the State’s cap and trade proceeds, also known as California Climate Investments (CCI).
+The HSP has received $40.5 million in funding from the CCI between 2016 and 2019.

-CDFA was appropriated $10 million from the California Drought, Water, Parks, Climate, Coastal Protection and Outdoor Access for all Act of 2018; and $5 million from the California Climate Investments, authorized by the Budget Act of 2018 to fund 2018 HSP Incentives Program and 2018 HSP Demonstration Projects.
+CDFA has also received funding of $10 million from the California Drought, Water, Parks, Climate, Coastal Protection and Outdoor Access for all Act of 2018.

 Which specific soil management practices are eligible for funding?